deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2303
     *   Resource linked to this domain does not exist.
 *   2304
-    *   There is an open application for this domain.
     *   The claims period for this TLD has ended.
     *   Requested domain does not have nameserver-restricted reservation for a TLD that requires such a reservation to create domains.